ncphillips/truecoders.io/index.markdown

 background_video_file: "/uploads/hero-video-1.mp4"
 sections:
 - title: We Are TrueCoders
-  button:
+  body:
+  collection: team_members
+  limit: 3
+  call_to_action:
     title: Find Out More
     url: mailto:contact@truecoders.io
-  subsections:
-  - title: Martin Murphy
-    body: Martin is a senior developer with decades of experience in C#, PHP, .NET, and many other dev stacks
-    image: "/uploads/martin-murphy.jpg"
-  - title: Cody Winton
-    body: Cody is a senior developer with years of experience in Swift, JavaScript, Node.js, and many other dev stacks
-    image: "/uploads/cody-winton.jpg"
-  - title: Daniel Walsh
-    body: Daniel is an excellent communicator with years of experience in sales, marketing, and management
-    image: "/uploads/daniel-walsh.jpg"
-  body:
 - title: Our First Course
-  button:
+  body: "Our first class is starting on October 2nd!
+The cost is $10,000 up front.\n\n
+    Think you've got what it takes to go through this course with flying colors?
+    You might qualify for a scholarship."
+  collection: courses
+  limit: 3
+  call_to_action:
     title: Apply for Scholarship
     url: mailto:contact@truecoders.io
-  subsections:
-  body: |-
-    Our first class is starting on October 2nd!
-The cost is $10,000 up front.

-    Think you've got what it takes to go through this course with flying colors?
-You might qualify for a scholarship.
 - title: Keep Updated on TrueCoders
   body: |-
     Want to stay updated on what's happening with TrueCoders?